1coderookie/KobraGoNeoInsights/docs/problems.md

 - Of course you have to pay attention that you really cleaned the PEI plate of the bed properly using e.g. simple dishwasher soap (no balm or 'soft' soap as they often contain some oily ingredients) and IPA to make the prints stick to it.
 I personally prefer silicone remover spray, it just works great.
   Avoid touching the plate with your bare hands and fingers as that'll leave a tiny amount of grease onto the plate as well.
 - Also make sure that you chose the correct temperature of the bed for the filament you're using.
 For PLA for example it should be around 55°-60°C. If the bed is too hot, then the print won't reliably stick to it either.
+- I'd also suppose to add a brim to your model (you need to do it in the slicer), which helps keeping the print staying on the plate a lot.
+This is especially useful for objects with a small base.
+You can configure the width of the brim in your slicer.
+After finishing the print, you just wait until the object is cooled down and then you can break/tear the brim off the object.
+If tiny amounts of the brim stay at the model, just use a sharp cutter.

 ## Stringing